|M.S. IN MENTAL HEALTH COUNSELING|

 We have an excellent program for training Mental Health Counselors at Western Washington University.
 The program involves a two-year full-time package of academic courses and supervised practica and is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 The program requires 91 quarter credit hours (non-thesis option) or 97 credit hours (thesis option).
 The information below presents some of the characteristics of the program and information on applying to the program.
 For further information contact Dr. Christina Byrne, Director, Mental Health Counseling Program, Department of Psychology, MS 9172, 516 High Street, Western Washington University, Bellingham, WA, 98225-9172; phone: 360.650.7945; e-mail.
 Applicants may also call the psychology department graduate programs coordinator at 360.650.3184.

 The Mental Health Counseling Program prepares students for careers in federal, state, and local clinics, privately funded agencies, colleges and universities, and other mental health counseling positions.
 The program provides a general foundation in theoretical and applied perspectives of counseling in addition to offering the student a solid background in psychology.
-Special emphasis is placed on skill development, supervised practica with individual clients and with families, and on-site internships in various community and mental health clinics.
+Special emphasis is placed on skill development, supervised practica, and on-site internships in various community and mental health clinics.

 The Mental Health Counseling program is one of three graduate programs in the Department of Psychology.
 The other two programs are School Counseling and Experimental Psychology.
 In addition, the Center for Cross-Cultural Research is located at Western Washington University.